Bizcaps Pty Limited

 References in this Statement to the “Act” are references to the “Modern Slavery Act 2015”

-1. Introduction
+- Introduction

-Bizcaps Pty Ltd, including its subsidiaries, and its Directors (“Bizcaps”) are committed to ensuring that its business dealings are carried out ethically and in strict compliance with relevant laws.
+Bizcaps Pty Ltd, including its subsidiaries, its Directors and Executives (“Bizcaps”) are committed to ensuring that its business dealings are carried out ethically and in strict compliance with relevant laws.
 We unequivocally endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited in any situation.

 Bizcaps will prevent slavery, exploitation and human trafficking in any part of its own corporate activities and is committed to ensuring that its supply chain is free from slavery and human trafficking.

-2. Organisation Structure
+- Organisation Structure

 The Company commits to the following policies that mitigate the risk of modern slavery and sets out steps that all staff must take to prevent slavery and human trafficking in its operations.